-UVA, the ray that causes some types of skin cancer and the majority of skin ageing, can penetrate cloud and glass.
+UVA, the ray that causes some types of skin cancer and the majority of skin ageing, can penetrate clouds and glass.
 So all that incidental UV light from sitting at your desk/driver’s seat/kitchen even on a gloomy day?
 It adds up over years and years.
-The good news is that broad spectrum SPF (the kind that protects against UVA and UVB) can protect skin.
+The good news is that broad-spectrum SPF (the kind that protects against UVA and UVB) can protect skin.
 And the better news is that research has shown that wearing SPF can even reverse some signs of ageing.
-A lot SPFs are so awkwardly formulated that they’re difficult to wear every day, so pick one that’s user-friendly and contains other skincare benefits, like Thank You Farmer’s Sun Project Water Sun Cream SPF 50.
+A lot of SPFs are so awkwardly formulated that they’re difficult to wear every day, so pick one that’s user-friendly and contains other skincare benefits, like Thank You Farmer’s Sun Project Water Sun Cream SPF 50.

 9. Wearing Sunglasses

-At last, finally a reason to invest in those awesome shades….
+At last, finally, a reason to invest in those awesome shades….
 Sunglasses not only protect eyes from those pesky UV rays, they’re also doing you a massive skincare favour by cutting down on the amount you squint (think fine lines and wrinkles).
 As an added bonus they’re also adding UV protection to the delicate skin around eyes, reducing the risk of sun-related ageing like hyperpigmentation and skin thinning (one of the biggest causes of dark circles).

 10. Never Using Testers

 As inconvenient as it is not to, it just isn’t a great idea to use tester products in shops.
 While I know this makes the whole makeup buying process annoyingly hit-and-miss, unless a product is fresh out of the box you have no way of knowing how many people have used it and how carefully.
-And using a lip stick/mascara/eyeliner that’s been sat out in a shop for weeks opens yourself up to the possibility of cold sores, eye infections, skin infections, or even just common bugs like cold and flu.
+And using a lipstick/mascara/eyeliner that’s been sat out in a shop for weeks opens you up to the possibility of cold sores, eye infections, skin infections, or even just common bugs like cold and flu.

 Instead, the ends of your fingertips are the closest match to your natural lip colour.
 So if you want to check out a lip product, apply liberally to fingertips and hold them up to your mouth to get some idea of how the shade might look on you.
 (I know it’s not an ideal solution, but it’s one that’s been working well for me for years.
-It does, however mean I leave beauty stores zebra striped with pinks, plums and corals every time I visit).
+It does, however, mean I leave beauty stores zebra striped with pinks, plums and corals every time I visit).